 The Wellcome UK Mental Health Data Prize UK

-We’re accepting applications for the Wellcome Mental Health Data Prize 2026–2028, the UK-wide innovation programme funded by Wellcome that supports teams developing new data tools for mental health science.
-Applications close on 8 May 2026.
+The Wellcome Mental Health Data Prize is the UK-wide innovation programme funded by Wellcome that supports teams developing new data tools for mental health science.
+Applications for the Wellcome Mental Health Data Prize 2026–2028 have now closed, but you can follow its progress and find out more about the previous prize winners below.

 Published:7 December 2025